Alex375/Alex375/README.md

 ### Hi there, I'm Alexandre 👋

-Computer science student at @epita in Rennes France.
+- 🎓 I'm a third year computer science and engineering student at EPITA in Rennes France🇫🇷.
+- 💻 Looking for a technical internship for setptember 2022.

 ### Contact
 ```